Zulko/moviepy/README.rst

 MoviePy
 ========

-MoviePy (full documentation here_) is a Python module for video editing.
-It enables basic operations (cuts, concatenations, title insertions) to be done in a few lines, and can be used for video compositing (a.k.a. non-linear editing), video processing, or to create advanced effects.
-It can read and write all the most common video formats, including GIF.
+MoviePy (full documentation here_) is a Python module for video editing: cuts, concatenations, title insertions, video compositing (a.k.a. non-linear editing), video processing, and creation of custom effects.
+See the gallery_ for some examples of use.

 A typical MoviePy script looks like this: ::